-( Ten years or so ago I spent a day with Sri Sri Ravi Shankar and his followers on a road trip from Delhi to Agra.
+( Ten years or so ago I spent a day with Sri Sri Ravi Shankar and his followers on a Delhi to Agra road trip .
 I wrote a tongue- in- cheek story on the high-flying lifestyle of Sri Sri who advocates `simple living’ to those who flock to him.
 Until the article was published I had not imagined his followers would be so intolerant of any criticism of their Guru.
 Industrialist Rahul Bajaj, an ardent Shankar devotee, and a major advertiser of my paper called the owner to complain.
 Is it any wonder then that interviews of Sri Sri Ravi Shankar are usually adulatory?
-Thankfully for me, my editor stood by the story.
+Fortunately for me, my editor stood by the story.
 P.s.
 To put it in today’s context, I have made slight modifications in the original story)

 The bus leaves at 9am and the devotees saunter in the lawns and foyer of a sprawling farmhouse in Gurgoan (a Delhi surburb) where the Guru is staying.
 Amidst chants of Jai Gurudev- the greeting the disciples exchange on meeting each other- you try and pick the voice of the lady on the phone.
 “Hi , I am Maureen Motwani” she appears suddenly.

 She says she is not sure when the bus leaves for Agra.
 “With Guruji one cannot say what might happen the next moment”, she says ominously.
 And apropos of nothing adds, ” I was Miss India.
 Did you know that”?.